-By following the steps in this document, you will create a Globus shared endpoint for your Google Drive account, called "Google Drive Share", so that Globus capabilities can be used with your Google Drive storage.
-By default, the content on the Google Drive Share will only be accessible to you.
-You can, if you choose, explicitly set permissions to grant others access via Globus to the content after you have created the Google Drive Share.
+Following the steps in this document, you will create a Globus guest collection for your Google Drive account so that Globus capabilities can be used with your Google Drive storage.
+Initially, only you can access the guest collection and its contents.
+If you choose, you can then grant others access to the collection via Globus.

 The following is a summary of steps needed to create your Google Drive Share:

 Find your institution’s Globus Connect Server endpoint with Google Drive enabled and open the Globus Collections app.
 You’ll either get the URL to the Collections app from your institution or search for it in the Endpoints page.

 Using the app, register your Google Drive account with the server endpoint.

 Create one or more guest collections using your registered Google Drive account.